 Historical data for the Cutting Tool Market Report is available dating back to January 2012.
 This collaboration of AMT and USCTI is the first step in the two associations working together to promote and support U.S.-based manufacturers of cutting tool technology.

-We have updated the graph below to include the 12-month moving average for the Durable Goods shipments and Cutting Tool orders.
+The graph below includes the 12-month moving average for the durable goods shipments and cutting tool orders.
 These values are calculated by taking the average of the most recent 12 months and plotting them over time.

 # # #